[BUG] cm_SaveSelection/cm_RestoreSelection

 About examples.
 Please visit my page with PowerPro scripts for TC (link below any my post).
 There are A LOT of scripts that use 'listfiles' function.
 For example, http://ppro.totalcmd.net/Scripts/SubDirList.htm

 What's the problem?
 You have two tabs with the same dir - first contains your selection, second has no selection, so you can put cursor on any file and execute either an internal TC command or a script to copy single file name to the clipboard.
-Do you understand me?2. i can use CTRL+T but i need to keep selection.
+Do you understand me?

 It can be only useful to learn the current directory.
-Am I right?3. i've just thought of copying to comm. line. will try.
+Am I right?

 Last edited by Vochomurka on 2006-01-30, 22:49 UTC, edited 1 time in total.